Several reasons to build a house in Costa Rica without construction permits

 Is it correct?

-Ticos as well as expats try hard to stay away from the construction permitting process as shows in a conversation I saw the other day on one of the online forums: “Some time ago I asked opinions on this forum about building a cabin without construction permits.
-I got a lot of no no’s.
-Well the cabin is almost finished and I have not been dragged off by the authorities, thrown in jail, been deported, or having the cabin torn down.
-I did have a close call when the municipal authorities did come by but my cabin is very secluded and they didn’t see it.”
+Ticos, as well as expats, try hard to stay away from the construction permitting process.
+I saw a conversation I saw the other day on one of the online forums: “Some time ago I asked opinions on this forum about building a cabin without construction permits.
+I got a lot of no’s.
+Well, the cabin is almost finished and I have not been dragged off by the authorities, thrown in jail, been deported, or having the cabin torn down.
+I did have a close call when the municipal authorities did come by.
+But my cabin is very secluded and they didn’t see it.”

 Is there a way around the permits?

-What most people do when they want to build a house in Costa Rica without construction permits is request a permit to build a small project such as a perimeter wall around their property or to add a garage, or to do a small make-over project, which are very easy to get.
+What most people do when they want to build a house in Costa Rica without construction permits is request a permit to build a small project such as a perimeter wall around their property or to add a garage, or to do a small make-over project, which is very easy to get.
 Once that small job is finished, they just keep going.
-Many purchase the construction materials in the next town over, that way the municipal supervisors who stake out the building material stores, don’t have any idea there is a new construction going on somewhere.
+Many people purchase the construction materials in the next town over.
+That way the municipal supervisors who stake out the building material stores, don’t have any idea there is new construction going on somewhere.

 Will you be the only one to do so?

-If you look at the figures published by the College or Engineers and Architects of Costa Rica in 2014 in Spanish, it’s amazing how many build a house in Costa Rica without the construction permits.
-The country wide average of constructions in Costa Rica without a building permit is 23%.
+If you look at the figures published by the College of Engineers and Architects of Costa Rica in 2014 in Spanish, it’s amazing how many build a house in Costa Rica without the construction permits.
+The countrywide average of constructions in Costa Rica without a building permit is 23%.